gravity226/Cryptography/Vigenère_Cipher/README.md

 ##### Find the Key Length
 In order to find our key length we need to find coincidences in our encrypted text.
 [Reference](https://www.youtube.com/watch?v=LaWp_Kq0cKs)

+Finding coincidences is the process of shifting letters over by one space, counting the number of letters that are the same, and then repeating the process until the end.
+See the reference for a better explanation.  :)

 ```python
 def coincidences(encrypted_text):
     pattern = []